Stirling-High-School/Project-Destiny/README.md

 ## Spreadsheet Format Overview

 Course choice form deployments are broken down into 3 parts: the overarching project configuration; the individual year configuration; and the individual year form responses.
+This section gives a summary of the spreadsheets, the section below discusses how to set them up using the templates provided.

 ### Super Configuration

 Technically speaking, this allows the API to route requests to the correct year group form.
 It also gives you the ability to set whether the individual forms are live or not from one dashboard, as well as centralise common configuration, such as available course levels.
 In this spreadsheet, on the `Course ID Map` sheet, you configure the routing to all subsequent spreadsheets, which are discussed below.

+When deploying the project for your school, you only need to create one Super Configuration spreadsheet.
+Its this spreadsheet that will handle all relationships between the API and other individual year group spreadsheets.

 ### Year Configuration

 As each year group is likely offered different course options and levels, fine grain control is offered to each year group course choice form.
 Under the `Course Choices` sheet, you can configure the available courses and levels that are available for that year group to take.
 These are checkboxes, listed from C column to the right, and the column headings match those specified under the `display_name` column in the `Course Levels` sheet found in the Super Configuration Dashboard.
 If a year group is able to take a level for this course, simply check the box.
+There are notes on each heading and config attribute to let you know what they do in more depth.

 ### Year Form Responses